cseanburns/systems-librarianship/src/p1-systems-librarianship.md

 ### Technical Note

 I write the text for this work in Markdown and use [mdBook][mdbook] to build the output.
-The Markdown source code is in GitHub: [Systems Librarianship](systems_lib).
+The Markdown source code is on GitHub: [Systems Librarianship][systems_lib].
 Use the search function on this site to search for specific topics or keywords.
-If the reader desires a PDF copy of this work, the printer icon at the top right of the page will print to PDFs.
+If the reader desires a PDF copy of this work, the printer icon at the top right of the page will print to PDF.

 The content in this book is open access and licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0][ccbyncsa] license.